BYUCS235/Vector-Lab/README.md

 template class, the compiler will not try to compile and use it and so you won't get any error messages.

-If you try to compile now, it should fail as interface we've given you is just the declarations and you haven't implemented and of the functions.
+If you try to compile now, it should fail as the interface we've given you is just the declarations and you haven't implemented and of the functions.
 Fix this by stubbing out all of the functions in the class interface.
 For void functions, just replace the semicolon (;) at the end